shinolab/autd3-library-software/book/src/en/Software/Users_Manual/gain.md

 Here is an installation example for Windows of [OpenBLAS](https://github.com/xianyi/OpenBLAS), one of the BLAS implementations.
 Please also refer to the [Official explanation](https://github.com/xianyi/OpenBLAS/wiki/How-to-use-OpenBLAS-in-Microsoft-Visual-Studio).
+We have confirmed that it works with OpenBLAS version 0.3.18.

 First, install Visual Studio 2022 and Anaconda (or miniconda), and open _Anaconda Prompt_.
 On the Anaconda Prompt, type the following commands in order.